Courses, workshops and membership surgeries to help you achieve professional qualification.

 ICE North West runs awards and competitions which celebrate achievements and develop the skills of graduate engineers in the region.
 Find out more about them and how you can get involved.

 Our ICE North West Civil Engineering Awards recognise excellence and imaginative concepts in civil engineering practice across the region.
-There are award categories for Small, Medium, Large and Community projects.
-They span all sizes and structures and celebrate projects that have a clear benefit to society.
+There are award categories for Small, Medium, Large, Community and Heritage projects They span all sizes and structures and celebrate projects that have a clear benefit to society.

 Find out more about the awards